LeGone/UnreadMails-Streamdeck-Plugin/README.md

 # UnreadMails-Streamdeck-Plugin
-This plugin displays the count of unread e-mails on a Stream Deck display/icon.
+This plugin displays the count of unread emails on a Stream Deck display/icon.